prebrov/bc-ingest-profiles/README.md

 ## Asia-PREMIUM DASH-CENC and Widevine Classic
 Based on Asia-PREMIUM, DRM-protected with Widevine Classic and DASH-CENC, packaged for **Widevine Classic**, PlayReady, Marlin

+## Mezzanine + Watermark
+Creates mezzanine file from source, stores it as digital master, adds watermark to all other renditions.
+Watermarks are placed and scaled differently on MP4 vs. HLS

 Documentation on Ingest Profiles: https://docs.brightcove.com/en/video-cloud/ingest-profiles-api/reference/profile-fields-reference.html